s-ccs/s-ccs.github.io/philosophy.md

 - We are open about mistakes, no progress, or other "failures".
 In some sense they are our daily bread.
 You can always discuss with Bene in the weekly meetings.

 ## Acknowledgments
-This philosophy is heavily inspired by [https://docs.google.com/document/d/1f6foaCkHiCkPKjO0gdKkkdm2dn1EKn5xRKZv-Ut5Dg4/](Wei Ji Ma's) Lab philosophy document.
+This philosophy is heavily inspired by [Wei Ji Ma's](https://docs.google.com/document/d/1f6foaCkHiCkPKjO0gdKkkdm2dn1EKn5xRKZv-Ut5Dg4/) Lab philosophy document.
 Many of these points ressonanted with me.